de Rham-Witt sheaves via algebraic cycles: Applications

 \subsection{Gersten conjecture for additive higher Chow groups}

-Let $X$ be a regular scheme over a field $k$.
-For a presheaf $F$ of abelian groups defined on a suitable subcategory of $\Sch_k$, the Gersten conjecture for the functor $F$ is whether the Cousin complex of $F$ is exact.
-Such results were proven for the higher algebraic $K$-theory on $\Reg_k$ by Quillen \cite[Theorem 5.11]{Quillen K} using a sort of presentation lemma, and since then it is known that various functors satisfy the Gersten conjecture.
-For instance, it was proven for Milnor $K$-theory (see \cite{Kerz}) and for the de Rham-Witt complex (see \cite{Gros}).
-We have the following answer for additive higher Chow groups:
+Let $k$ be an arbitrary field.
+For a presheaf $F$ of abelian groups defined on $\Sm_k$, the Gersten conjecture for $F$ asks whether the Cousin complex of $F$ is locally exact.
+The exactness of this complex plays an important role in the study and applications of the presheaf $F$.
+This conjecture is known for many presheaves.
+For instance, it is known for higher algebraic $K$-theory by Quillen \cite[Theorem 5.11]{Quillen K}, for Milnor $K$-theory by Kerz \cite{Kerz} and, for the de Rham-Witt complex by Gros \cite{Gros}.
+We have the following answer for the additive higher Chow groups.
+For $X \in \Sm_k$, let $X^{(i)}$ denote the set of codimension $i$ points on $X$.

-\begin{thm}When $X$ is a regular scheme over a field $k$ of characteristic $\neq 2$, the Gersten conjecture holds for additive higher Chow presheaves on $X$ in the Milnor range.
-More precisely, the following Cousin complex on $X_{\rm Zar}$ is exact after Zariski sheafifications: